konstantink36/Udacity-Cpp-SystemMonitor/README.md

 # CppND-System-Monitor

 This is my solution of the System Monitor Project of the Udacity C++ Nanodegree program.

-The project concerns a system monitor for the Linux Operating System and emphasized learnings from the Object Oriented Programming (OOP) course of the program.
+The System Monitor displays system resource usage of the Linux operating system.

 The base code can be found here https://github.com/udacity/CppND-System-Monitor